briantanabe/project-log/projects/Sour Candy.md

 # Project 1: Homemade Sour Candy
-==This is an engineering log==, so you might ask why I'm documenting the process of making sour candy.
+**This is an engineering log**, so you might ask why I'm documenting the process of making sour candy.
 Simply put, *[Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)  is hard, and documentation is harder*.
 My hope is that starting with easier projects will let me  focus on learning how to **phrase and describe my progress real time**.
 So off to the races!

 ## Overview
 *Started on Tuesday, April 13 at 8:30PM*